toolness/neural-net-fun/README.md

 This will build the app, attempt to install it into the local android device, and run it via `adb`.

+For details on how to debug, see [this Macroquad article](https://macroquad.rs/articles/android/#debug-logs).

 ## Related resources

 - See also [perceptron-fun], my interactive lab for